cBioPortal/oncotree/README.md

 The OncoTree Mapping Tool was developed to facilitate the mapping of OncoTree codes between different OncoTree release versions.
 To learn more about the OncoTree Converter tool, please refer to the [OncoTree Mapping documentation](/docs/OncoTree-Mapping-Tool.md).

 ## OncoTree History Modeling
 The OncoTree is an evolving ontology and as such has gone through several iterations since its conception to improve the standardization of cancer type diagnoses from a clinical perspective.
 As such, some nodes on the OncoTree possess a complex revision history whereas others have a much more simple revision history.
-To read more about how revision history is modeled, please refer to the [OncoTree History Modeling documentation](/docs/OncoTree-History-Modeling.md)

 ## OncoTree API